Numerical characterizations for integral dependence of graded ideals: Introduction

 \section{Introduction}

-The main objective of this article is to provide a new (necessary and sufficient) numerical criterion for detecting integral dependence of arbitrary homogeneous ideals in a standard graded Noetherian domain over a field.
+The main objective of this article is to provide a new (necessary and sufficient) numerical criterion for detecting integral dependence of arbitrary homogeneous ideals in a standard graded equidimensional ring over a field.
 A novelty in our approach is that it does not involve localizations.
 This naturally came up as an application of various density functions, which the authors developed in their previous article \cite{DRT24}.

 The idea of characterizing integral dependence through numerical invariants, was initiated in the pioneering work of Rees \cite{Ree61}.
 Since then finding such criteria became an important task in both commutative algebra and singularity theory.
 We shall now briefly trace the developments in this direction in chronological order.
 For a nice detailed survey, one may refer to \cite[Chapter 11]{HS06} or \cite[Introduction]{PTUV20}.